VienDinhCom/docker-vscode-fullstack/README.md

 A Docker workspace for full-stack development with `VSCode Server` on `Alpine Linux`.
 It keeps the development process consistent from `development` to `production`, and uniform across both `frontend` and `backend` developers.

-Say goodbye to "It works on my machine" — and hello to "It works on our machines."
+So your team can say goodbye to `It works on my machine` and hello to `It works on our machines`.

 ## Modules